marian-nmt/marian/README.md

 [![CPU Build Status](http://vali.inf.ed.ac.uk/jenkins/buildStatus/icon?job=amunmt_compilation_cpu)](http://vali.inf.ed.ac.uk/jenkins/job/amunmt_compilation_cpu/)

  <p>
-  <b>Marian</b> is an efficient Neural Machine Translation framework written
+  <b>Marian</b> (formerly known as AmuNMT) is an efficient Neural Machine Translation framework written
   in pure C++ with minimal dependencies.
 It has mainly been developed at the Adam Mickiewicz University in Poznań (AMU) and at the University of Edinburgh.
   </p>